locessentials/eng401-business-english-us/unit5/week14/business-technology-tools.md

 In your Tuesday class activity, you'll work in groups to create a typology of cloud software types.
 Consider organizing your typology around these dimensions:

-Here's the Building a Cloud Software Typology section reformatted as a table:

-## Building a Cloud Software Typology

-In your Tuesday class activity, you'll work in groups to create a typology of cloud software types.
-Consider organizing your typology around these dimensions:

 | Dimension | Guiding Questions |
 |-----------|-------------------|
 | **By Primary Function** | • What is the main purpose of this category of software?<br>• What business problem does it solve? |